Mr94t3z/PADesa-V2/README.md

 # Here's a step-by-step guide:

-First, `clone` this repository:
+1. `Clone` this repository:

 ```bash
 https://github.com/Mr94t3z/PADesa-V2.git
 ```

-Second, navigate to the `directory` containing the Flask application.
+2. Navigate to the `directory` containing the Flask application.
 Third, `install` the `required libraries` and `packages` by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

-Fourth, create a `virtual environment` for the Flask application.
+4. Create a `virtual environment` for the Flask application.
 This is optional, but it is a good practice to isolate the dependencies of your application from the system's Python packages.
-To create a virtual environment, run the following command:
+To create a `virtual environment`, run the following command:

 ```bash
 python -m venv env
 ```

-Fifth, `activate` the `virtual environment` by running the following command:
+5. `Activate` the `virtual environment` by running the following command:

 ```bash
 # On Windows